School Supplies

 Other Engineering Buildings

-Although you might have fewer classes in these buildings, they are still extremely interesting.
-Perhaps you’ll find yourselves in one of these buildings for design team work or summer research!
+Although you might have fewer classes in these buildings, you may find yourselves in one of them for design team work or summer research.

 Find the Haultain Building (HA) on a map of U of T.